PorticoEstate/OutlookBookingSync/README.md

   -d '{"status": "inactive"}'

 # 2. Run deletion detection to sync to Outlook
-curl -X POST -H "api_key: change-me-strong-random" http://localhost:8082/bridges/sync-deletions
+curl -X POST -H "api_key: change-me-strong-random" -H "X-Tenant-Id: tenantA" http://localhost:8082/bridges/sync-deletions

 # Example: Handle Outlook deletion
 # When an Outlook event is deleted, webhooks or polling will detect it